Approximate Dynamic Programming for Constrained Piecewise Affine Systems with Stability and Safety Guarantees: Case study

-We compare the CPU time of running the ADP-based controllers, hybrid MPC, explicit MPC computed by the MPT3 toolbox, nonlinear MPC that uses the nonlinear model, and action-governor RL in \cite{li2022robust}.
+We compare the CPU time of running the ADP-based controllers, hybrid MPC, explicit MPC computed by the MPT3 toolbox, nonlinear MPC that uses the nonlinear model, action-governor RL in \cite{li2022robust}, and the predictive safety filter (PSF) in \cite{wabersich2021predictive}.
 With an MPC horizon 8, the implementation of hybrid MPC requires to solve an MILP problem that contains 94 continuous variables, 28 binary variables, 328 inequality constraints, and 21 equality constraints.
 In comparison, for $\hat{\pi}^\mathrm{im}(\cdot)$ with the value function approximator chosen as the ReLU NN (or the difference of two max-affine functions that has 10 and 3 terms in the first and second max blocks), the resulting MILP problem has 29(15) continuous variables, 20(7) binary variables, 94(73) inequality constraints, and 3(4) equality constraints.
 We only compare the time of computation that needs the knowledge of the current state, including constructing and solving optimization problems.
 For statistical analysis, we randomly select 100 initial states and run the system in 50 time steps\footnote{The number of time steps is set based on the fact that in our numerical experiments most scenarios converge to the origin after this number of time steps.}.
-The average computation time per time step of the different methods is shown in Fig. 1(e).
-The computation of $\hat{\pi}^\mathrm{ex}_\mathrm{proj}(\cdot)$ requires the least amount of CPU time, which is almost less than $10^{-5}$ per time step.
-Besides, $\hat{\pi}^\mathrm{im}(\cdot)$ performs better than hybrid MPC, explicit MPC, and action-governor RL, regarding online computation time, both when using the ReLU NN or the difference of two max-affine functions for value function approximation.
+The average computation time per time step of the different methods is shown in Fig. 2(f).
+The computation of $\hat{\pi}^\mathrm{ex}_\mathrm{proj}(\cdot)$ requires the least amount of CPU time, which is around $2.2\times 10^{-6}$ s per time step.
+Besides, $\hat{\pi}^\mathrm{im}(\cdot)$ performs better than hybrid MPC, explicit MPC, action-governor RL, and PSF, regarding online computation time, both when using the ReLU NN (about 0.028 s) or the difference of two max-affine functions (about 0.026 s) for value function approximation.